Section A: Fees for Admitted Patients

-The formula for calculating weighted inlier equivalent separations is the same as the general hospital casemix funding formula set out in the Victoria - Public Hospitals & Mental Health Services Policy & Funding Guidelines 2008 - 2009.
+The formula for calculating weighted inlier equivalent separations is the same as the general hospital casemix funding formula set out in Victorian Health Policy & Funding Guidelines (Volume 2).

 For acute episodes of care, the payment rate for TAC separations is per Weighted Inlier Equivalent Separation (WIES).

-Where the criteria are not met, the fees raised for attendance for rehabilitation would be in accordance with the appropriate non-admitted patient fee rate.
+Where these criteria are not met, the fees raised for attendance for rehabilitation would be in accordance with the appropriate non-admitted patient fee rate.

-Fees for patients separated from Designated Rehabilitation Programs are paid at the rate specified in the DH payment schedule (see Table 2).
-The Department’s VAED Manual lists Designated Rehabilitation Programs for the purpose of Care Type 2, 6 or 7.
-Also refer to specification changes to the manual; see Victorian Admitted Episodes Data Set (VAED)
+Fees for patients separated from Designated Rehabilitation Programs are paid at the rate specified in Section A. The Department’s VAED Manual lists Designated Rehabilitation Programs for the purpose of Care Type 6.
+Also refer to specification changes to the manual; see Victorian Admitted Episodes Data Set (VAED).

 Fees for other separated patients are paid at the rate published in the Policy and Funding Guidelines.
-Payment rates for other admitted patients are summarised at Table 3.
+Payment rates for other admitted patients are summarised in Section B.

-Payment rates for non-admitted patients in specialty clinics and mental health, diagnostic imaging and medical reports are shown in Tables 5-7 respectively.
+Payment rates for non-admitted patients in specialty clinics and mental health, diagnostic imaging and medical reports are shown in Section B.

-Payment rates for medical and allied health services in outpatients, casualty and accident and emergency are shown in Section B: Fees for Non-admitted Patients.
+Payment rates for medical and allied health services in outpatients, casualty and accident and emergency are shown in Section A, under the heading TAC Patients.